ucdavis/CruSibyl/Htmx.Components/docs/articles/developer-guide/design-choices.md

 - **Server-Side Logic**: ViewComponents can contain complex server-side logic
 - **Dependency Injection**: Full access to DI container for services and configuration
 - **Testability**: ViewComponents can be unit tested independently
-- **ASP.NET Core Integration**: Leverages built-in ViewComponent infrastructure, particularly result filters for HTMX integration
+- **ASP.NET Core Integration**: Leverages built-in ViewComponent infrastructure

+**HTMX Integration**:
+ViewComponents alone don't automatically handle HTMX responses.
+The framework integrates them through:
+- **Result Filters**: Automatically render ViewComponents for OOB updates based on attributes
+- **MultiSwapViewResult**: Can render ViewComponents by name when given to `WithOobContent()`
+- **Controller Detection**: Controllers can manually detect HTMX requests and use `MultiSwapViewResult`

 **Trade-offs**:
 - More heavyweight than simple partial views
 - Requires understanding of ViewComponent lifecycle and conventions
+- HTMX integration requires additional infrastructure (result filters or manual controller logic)

-**Alternative Considered**: Using tag helpers or direct partial view rendering, which would be simpler but more error prone for context-specific HTMX responses.
+**Alternative Considered**: Using tag helpers or direct partial view rendering, which would be simpler but more error prone for context-specific HTMX responses and would require more manual HTMX integration work.

 [↑ Back to outline](#outline)